cocos/cocos-docs/en/ui/sliced-sprite.md

 ## Precautions

-When using tools or directly modifying the size attribute of Sliced ​​Sprite, note that the `size` property value cannot be negative, otherwise it cannot be displayed normally in Sliced ​​mode.
+When using **Rect Transform Tool** or directly modifying the size property of Sliced ​​Sprite, note that the `size` property value cannot be negative, otherwise it cannot be displayed normally in Sliced ​​mode.